joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/31/arts/design/smithsonian-latino-museum-arts-industries.html

 **Phantom Island Mysteriously Appears, Then Vanishes on B.C.
 Reservoir**\
 `Officials first thought it was just an A.I. ruse, until they checked satellite images of northern British Columbia.
-It was there, until it was not.`\
+The mystery deepened, and on Monday the island was located.`\
 https://www.nytimes.com/2026/08/31/world/canada/missing-island-canada-williston-reservoir.html

 **Woman Stabs 2, Killing One, in Times Square and Is Shot Dead by N.Y.P.D.**\